gbrusa/Modeler/README.md

-# 3D Modeler
+# Animator
-3D Modeler is a graphics class project that can render and model objects in 3D space.
+Animator is a graphics class project that can render, model, and ray-trace objects in 3D space.
 Shaders can be applied to the objects so that they interact with light in different ways (see **Implemented Shaders** for more on the shaders).
-Primitive objects such as, cubes and spheres, were provided in the starter code, however the code to create a surface of revolution was implemented by my project partner and I.
+However, the shaders currently do not affect the ray-traced image.
+Primitive objects such as, cubes and spheres, were provided in the starter code, however the code to create a surface of revolution was implemented by my project partner and I. \
+The animator elements of Animator use parametric curves to interpolate movement between keyframes.
+The curves include Bezier, Catmull-Rom, and B-Splines.
+Each type of curve features wrapping, in order to create smooth movements between replays.

+**NB: A .exe of the project will be uploaded shortly.**

 ### Technologies
 * C++